w3f/PSPs/PSPs/drafts/psp-dapps-exentions.md

 ### Communication

-Extensions inject a `injectedWeb3` field with a specific structure into the `window` entry in the DOM.
+Extensions inject a specific structure into the `injectedWeb3` field in the main `window` object of the DOM.
 Dapps can then interspect that field, search for the desired extension and then interact with the extension by calling the defined functions.